KoleMyers/apple-musickit-example/README.md

-# Apple Musickit Example
+# Apple MusicKit Example

-Very simple example of working with the [Apple MusicKit Javascript library](https://developer.apple.com/documentation/musickitjs).
-Development only
+A very simple example of working with the [Apple MusicKit Javascript library](https://developer.apple.com/documentation/musickitjs).
+Intended for Development only

 ## Development